 - Open the cans of black beans, black eyed peas, and corn then drain and rinse the contents and put them into a bowl.
 Drain well to make sure it doesn’t turn watery.

-- Chop bell peppers and the jalepeño.
-Make sure you de-seed the jalepeño before adding to the bowl.
+- Chop bell peppers and the jalapeño.
+If you don't want the salsa to be as spicy, you can de-seed the jalapeño before adding to the bowl.

-- Dice the tomatoes and onion then add them into the bowl.
+- Dice the tomatoes and onion and chop the cilantro.
+Add them into the bowl.

-- Add the cilantro, lime juice, cumin, chili powder, and garlic into the bowl.
+- Add the lime juice, cumin, chili powder, and garlic into the bowl.

-- Drizzle the the olive oil and red wine vinegar over the contents in the bowl.
+- Drizzle the olive oil and red wine vinegar over the contents in the bowl.

 Nutrition

-Texas Caviar may seem like a lot of ingredients to put together for a side dish but it is actually simple to make it worth the effort.
-It makes a large bowl of Texas Cowboy Caviar so you will be able to feed a crowd.
+Let us know how it was!This black bean and corn salsa may seem like a lot of ingredients to put together for a side dish but it is actually simple to make it worth the effort.
+It makes a large bowl so you will be able to feed a crowd.
 Nutrition analysis calculated without the chips because you may want to eat this dish as a protein-packed salsa with chips or as a side dish so portion size may also vary.

 This tasty combination of black beans, black eyed peas, tomatoes, corn, peppers and spices make a great addition to a potluck, BBQ or any other event.
 Since it is a vegetarian and vegan recipe it will please both meat eaters and non-meat eaters at your event.
 It is also dairy free, gluten-free and nut free.

 Black-eyes peas are considered good luck if you eat them on January first each year.
-Why not try eating this Texa Caviar recipe in addition or instead of the traditional hoppin john recipe?
+Why not try eating this salsa recipe in addition or instead of the traditional hoppin john recipe?

 Looking for other delicious recipes using black beans?
 We have plenty, just search our recipe database with the words black beans.
 Here are a few of our favorites: